sahibsiddiqui/RemindSmart-App/README.md

 # RemindSmart 🔔
 ### AI-Powered Smart Reminder App

-> Speak, type, or photograph — RemindSmart uses AI to figure out your reminders so you don't have to.
+> Speak, type, or photograph.
+RemindSmart uses AI to figure out your reminders so you don't have to.

 Built for the things people actually forget: irregular medicine schedules, flight check-ins booked weeks ago, monthly payments, birthday wishes.